 The “Web Controls” page is the same as the Free Edition.
 However, the Free Edition limits how many web filtering categories you may choose.
 You will notice after choosing more than a couple of categories that it will no longer allow you to select any more.
 It will display a message saying you need to upgrade to a premium edition to enable more blocking.
 The Home Edition allows blocking for as many categories as you like.
 As with the Free Edition, you may add or modify the default blocklist/whitelist categories.

-If you have your OPNsense firewall set up in HA (High Availability) mode to seamlessly fail over to a second OPNsense box, you can configure Sensei to also work in HA mode by visiting the “HA” tab.
-I would consider this a more advanced option for the home user, but if you like having HA, you may want to subscribe to the Home Edition version of Sensei so that you can have Sensei function properly in a HA configuration.
+If you have your OPNsense firewall set up in HA (High Availability) mode to seamlessly fail over to a second OPNsense box, you can configure Zenarmor to also work in HA mode by visiting the “HA” tab.
+I would consider this a more advanced option for the home user, but if you like having HA, you may want to subscribe to the Home Edition version of Zenarmor so that you can have Zenarmor function properly in a HA configuration.

 If you do not have HA configured for your firewall, you will see a message on the page stating that the backup firewall IP address is not defined as shown in the screenshot above.